 Rec.
-No. Department Name Audit Report Description Priority Rating Recommendation Status as of June 30, 2018 OCA's Assessment Estimated Completion Date AUTHORITY MANAGEMENT Audit Report 18001, dated June 14, 2018, Business and Travel Expenses Medium changing Authority Policy 3.40 to require employees to use the per diem rates set each year by the GSA for meals.
+No. Department Name Audit Report Description Priority Rating Recommendation Status as of June 30, 2018 OCA's Assessment Estimated Completion Date 18-20 AUTHORITY MANAGEMENT Audit Report 18001, dated June 14, 2018, Business and Travel Expenses Medium employees to use the per diem rates set each year by the GSA for meals.
 Amending the Policy to reimburse employees based on GSA rates would reduce staff time in processing reports, limit meal reimbursement amounts, and Recommendations are tracked starting the month following their issue date to provide sufficient time for Authority departments to adequately address the recommendation; therefore, a status will be provided during the first quarter of Fiscal Year 2019.
 Open To be provided during the first quarter of Fiscal Year 2019.
-AUTHORITY MANAGEMENT Audit Report 18006, dated June 28, 2018, Vehicle Fleet Management Medium These procedures should include standard vehicle check-out procedures with the assurance that any employee requesting a vehicle is an authorized driver.
-Ideally, the procedures should include a centralized vehicle and driver Recommendations are tracked starting the month following their issue date to provide sufficient time for Authority departments to adequately address the recommendation; therefore, a status will be provided during the first quarter of Fiscal Year 2019.
+18-24 AUTHORITY MANAGEMENT Audit Report 18006, dated June 28, 2018, Vehicle Fleet Management Medium Authority Management should implement uniform vehicle fleet usage procedures.
+These procedures should include standard vehicle check-out procedures with the assurance that any employee requesting a vehicle is an authorized driver.
+Ideally, the procedures should include a centralized vehicle and driver database that would integrate with the Defensive Driver Training program, which will automate the authorized driver assurance, maximize the fleet usage and mileage reporting, and automate the maintenance schedules. tracked starting the month following their issue date to provide sufficient time for Authority departments to adequately address the recommendation; therefore, a status will be provided during the first quarter of Fiscal Year 2019.
 Open To be provided during the first quarter of Fiscal Year 2019.

 Rec.
-No. Department Name Audit Report Description Priority Rating Recommendation Status as of June 30, 2018 OCA's Assessment Estimated Completion Date AUTHORITY MANAGEMENT Audit Report 18006, dated June 28, 2018, Vehicle Fleet Management Medium Authority Management should implement procedures to ensure that only authorized drivers are provided the opportunity to drive Authority vehicles.
+No. Department Name Audit Report Description Priority Rating Recommendation Status as of June 30, 2018 OCA's Assessment Estimated Completion Date 18-25 AUTHORITY MANAGEMENT Audit Report 18006, dated June 28, 2018, Vehicle Fleet Management Medium Authority Management should implement procedures to ensure that only authorized drivers are provided the opportunity to drive Authority vehicles.
 Management should require all vehicle custodian departments to verify driver authorization before giving access to Authority vehicles.
-Risk should provide written notice to the departments requesting driver authorization regarding the status of their request, and should provide access to a centralized Authorized Drivers List database, to ensure that drivers given access to the Authorized Drivers List for any inconsistencies, like missing authorized drivers, and verify that all requests for driver authorization are processed.
-Recommendations are tracked starting the month following their issue date to provide sufficient time for Authority departments to adequately address the recommendation; therefore, a status will be provided during the first quarter of Fiscal Year 2019.
-Open To be provided during the first quarter of Fiscal Year 2019.
-18-21 CAPABILITY Audit Report 18001, dated June 14, 2018, Business and Travel Expenses Low The Talent, Culture and Capability Department should strengthen controls to ensure that all tuition reimbursement requests are properly supported, accurately calculated, paid based on the correct calendar year, and ensure that all requirements surrounding a reimbursement are followed as outlined in the program.
+Risk should provide written notice to the departments requesting driver authorization regarding the status of their request, and should provide access to a centralized Authorized Drivers List database, to ensure that drivers given access to the Authority vehicles are authorized.
+In addition, Risk should also review the Authorized Drivers List for any inconsistencies, like missing authorized drivers, and verify that all requests for driver authorization are processed. tracked starting the month following their issue date to provide sufficient time for Authority departments to adequately address the recommendation; therefore, a status will be provided during the first quarter of Fiscal Year Open To be provided during the first quarter of Fiscal Year 2019.
+18-21 TALENT, CULTURE AND CAPABILITY DEPARTMENT Audit Report 18001, dated June 14, 2018, Business and Travel Expenses Low The Talent, Culture and Capability Department should strengthen controls to ensure that all tuition reimbursement requests are properly supported, accurately calculated, paid based on the correct calendar year, and ensure that all requirements surrounding a reimbursement are followed as outlined in the program.
 This ensures that the program is administered fairly and equitably for all employees.
 Requests lacking proper approvals or supporting documentation should be returned to employees for corrective action.
 Recommendations are tracked starting the month following their issue date to provide sufficient time for Authority departments to adequately address the recommendation; therefore, a status will be provided during the first quarter of Fiscal Year 2019.
 Open To be provided during the first quarter of Fiscal Year 2019.